 This line that came from my own heart baffled even me.
-We are chameleons and we are able to change or adapt to any situation, this is because we know that "man" judges by outward appearances.
-Only God can see our heart, so a person may not always be what they appear to be.
+We are chameleons and we are able to change or, adapt to any situation, this is because we know that "man" judges by outward appearances but only God can see our heart; so, a person may not always be what they appear to be.

 Yes, the heart of a woman can be treacherous indeed:

 The poem is not so much about a woman with a treacherous heart, but about treachery in the heart of us all.
 When I began to understand discernment, I was led to the scripture in Romans 3:10-31.

 We label others by what we perceive as being bad or good.
 The truth is we are all capable of being both.
 Even a murderer is capable of doing good deeds, and a holy-filled, sanctified person, is capable of doing bad.

 Discernment has a purpose.
 It teaches us to not be flattered by sweet words.
 To not be impressed with every action.
 We are not always able to discern the motives of others, but God discerns all things because He searches the heart.

 Discernment also helps with understanding ourselves and others.
 In order to understand others and human nature, we must understand ourselves and be honest about what we are capable of doing under certain circumstances.